��At the Chapel, we emphasize that life is all about relationships. Our staff is made up of teams that work

-This is a full-time position, Sunday, Tuesday-Friday with occasional evening and weekend events.
+This is a full-time position, Sunday, Tuesday-Friday with regular evening and weekend events.
 Benefits include group health insurance and dental and vision insurance with an employer contribution; employer provided life insurance, short- and long-term disability insurance; paid sick leave, vacation, inclement weather leave, and holidays; and a 403b plan with employer match.
 To apply for this position, please click the "Submit an Online Application" button.

 The Children's Ministry Administrative Assistant provides administrative support for all Children's Ministry programs (Early Childhood, Elementary, and Worship Buddies).
 He or she serves as the initial contact for the Children's Ministry team; maintains Children's Ministry records in the Chapel's database and information systems; maintains the calendar for Children's Ministry events through the Chapel's event management system; serves as Children's Ministry's primary event liaison; oversees the volunteer recruitment, scheduling , and training process for Children's Ministry; keeps parents, volunteers, and other interested parties informed about Children's Ministry; works with other Children's Ministry staff to develop and implement additional programming such as Vacation Bible School; and assists Children's Ministry staff and volunteers with financial forms.